OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 - At least 4 GB RAM, 8 GB recommended
 - At least 10 GB free space

-The installation procedure has been tested on Windows 7, Windows 10, macOS, Ubuntu 14.04 and Ubuntu 16.04.
+The installation procedure has been tested on Windows 7, Windows 10, MacOS, Ubuntu 14.04 and Ubuntu 16.04.

-In case of installing on Ubuntu 14.04, make sure to grab the latest version of Vagrant from the website.

 ### Install Vagrant and VirtualBox

 Start by downloading VirtualBox by going to <https://www.virtualbox.org/wiki/Downloads>
 And follow the installation steps.
-> **note:** If you already have VirtualBox, make sure it is at least **version 5.1**
+> **note:** If you already have VirtualBox, make sure it is at least **version 5.1.6**

 ![alt text](./installation-script-screenshots/01.png)

+> **note:** Check whether Virtualbox stores the images on a drive with enough free space.
+(Open Oracle VM VirtualBox Manager -> Preferences -> General -> Default Machine Folder).

 Now download and install Vagrant.
 Vagrant is available at the following URL:
 <https://www.vagrantup.com/downloads.html>
-Complete the installation and restart your PC.
+> **note:** If you already have Vagrant, make sure it is at least **version 1.8.6** Complete the installation and restart your PC.
 ![alt text](./installation-script-screenshots/02.png)

+> **note:** If you did a fresh install of Vagrant and already had a command prompt open, make sure you close this command prompt and open it again.

 #### Tip
  - Remember to enable Virtualization in your system BIOS.
  - Also disable Hyper-V in Windows (can be found in Windows Features)

 ## Download and run the Vagrant file
-First create a new directory (for example: `C:\OSGP\osgp-box\`)
+First create a new directory (for example: `D:\My Vagrant Images\OSGP Development\`)

-Browse to <https://raw.githubusercontent.com/OSGP/Config/development/vagrant/Vagrantfile> and right-click on the page and choose 'Save (page) as..'
+Browse to <https://raw.githubusercontent.com/OSGP/Config/development/vagrant> and save the png image and Vagrantfile files in your newly created directory.

 ![alt text](./installation-script-screenshots/03.png)

-Navigate to your newly created directory and choose 'save'.

 #### Note
  - Make sure that the file is named like this: `Vagrantfile`  *without* an extension!